 - to show how its approach to pluralism has affected its students and alumni.

-The study makes use of multiple methods, including participant observation, interviews and focus groups with students, faculty, administrators, lay leaders, and graduates, and surveys of students and graduates.
+The study made use of multiple methods, including participant observation, interviews and focus groups with students, faculty, administrators, lay leaders, and graduates, and surveys of students and graduates.

-Currently, researchers are working on two data sets: the first compares now 12th graders' ideas of pluralism with responses they gave as 9th graders, charting how their ideas have changed over their four years in the school, and how the pluralistic environment has shaped their own ideas about Judaism.
+Researchers worked with two data sets: the first compared 12th graders' ideas of pluralism with responses they gave as 9th graders, charting how their ideas have changed over their four years in the school, and how the pluralistic environment has shaped their own ideas about Judaism.

 The work of this project has implications beyond the day school classroom.
 Many pluralist settings, like the school being studied, are becoming places that prepare people to affirm and develop their own Jewish identities while respecting different approaches and engaging productively with people unlike themselves.
 This is a formidable challenge in schools, camps, and other Jewish educational venues where identity development is central to the agenda.